elimgoodman/elimgoodman.github.io/mesh/foundations.md

 title: Mesh - Foundations
 ---
 {% include JB/setup %}
-TODO:
-* Add $perspective to motion description?
-* Add a note about keybindings
-* Add note that syntax is not set in stone
-* Glossary of terms - and make sure I use them consistently throughout
-* Remove the dollar signs from variables, they're unnecessary and confusing
-* Display helpers - both concept instances and overlays have them.
-Each metadata type or concept type can have a display helper that it uses automatically...?
-Or maybe there's an explicit mapping
-* "Editor space"
-	* 	composing the program out of packages - each package has a code space and editor space piece. editor improvements can be composed as easily as the program itself

-MISC:

-The design intention of Mesh is to combine the best features of modern IDEs (autocomplete, integrated debugging, powerful refactoring tools) with some of the power, flexibility, and "user-hackability" of Emacs.
-The end goal is to enable proficient programmers to create and modify programs with greater efficiency, less risk, and less frustration.
-We intend to achieve this combination by relying on few core principles.
-We believe that a tight coupling between the editor and the language being edited allows the computer to "understand" the program on a deeper level, and thus offer more assistance.
-We also believe that, instead of a Unix-style hyper-modular approach to extensibility, we believe that a well-chosen set of APIs and internal concepts is the correct path to extensibility for this kind of program.
-Most importantly, we believe that, by imposing well-chosen constraints upon themselves, programmers can achieve more efficiency and clarity using less brainpower and incurring less risk.
-Mesh allows you to take freedom away from yourself when you don't need it, simplifying the task at hand and decreasing the possibility of introducing certain kinds of errors.

-A core idea is mental efficiency - make the code match your mental model, offload the things you don't need to care about

 Hi!
 I'm going to telling you about Mesh, a new way to build computer programs.
 You can think of Mesh like an IDE and a language smushed together.
 It draws a lot of inspiration from Smalltalk, Clojure, Emacs, and many other programming technologies.